Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 Infrastructure for Lab environment is implemented using `Bicep` and code is located under [iac](https://github.com/Infrastructure-AsCode/azure-private-links-labs/tree/main/iac) folder.
 Most of the resources are implemented as Bicep [modules](https://github.com/Infrastructure-AsCode/azure-private-links-labs/tree/main/iac/modules).
 The master orchestration Bicep file is [infra.bicep](https://github.com/Infrastructure-AsCode/azure-private-links-labs/blob/main/iac/infra.bicep).
 It orchestrates deployment of the following resources:

-- Azure Private Virtual Network
+- Azure Private Virtual Network `iac-ws5-vnet` with the following subnets:
+    - `GatewaySubnet` - for Azure Virtual Network Gateway
+    - `dnsresolver-inbound-snet` - for Azure DNS Private Resolver inbound endpoint
+    - `testvm-snet` - for test VM
+    - `plinks-snet` - for Azure Private Endpoints
-- Azure Virtual Network Gateway
+- Azure Virtual Network Gateway with Point-To-Site VPN configuration
-- Azure SQL Server with SQL Database
+- Azure SQL Server with `AdventureWorksLT` sample database
 - Azure Key Vault
-- Azure Virtual Machine for testing
+- Azure Virtual Machine `testVM` (with nic and disk) for testing

 ## Task #1 - Register required resource providers

 Before we deploy lab resources, we need to register required resource providers.
-This is a one time operation per subscription.
+This is a one time operation (per subscription).

 ```powershell
 az provider register -n Microsoft.Network